I. “Patience is a dirty and nasty word”

 III.
 “What we are going to start saying now is ‘Black Power’”

-That Congressman Lewis could not or would not demand radical alterations to the structure and character of our society in the form of transformative policy speaks volumes about the challenge implied, of entering and enduring in government with an anti-establishment vision of its role in American society.
+That Congressman Lewis could not or would not demand radical alterations to the structure and character of our society in the form of transformative policy speaks volumes about the challenge implied, of entering and enduring in government with an anti-establishment vision of its role.

 “At the time that John Lewis probably espoused the most aggressive or radical politics, he was not an elected official,” says Larry Hamm.
 “He was a SNCC activist.
 It’s a different world you’re in, being an activist and being an elected official.”

 “Politics can easily corrupt the decision making,” Martin puts it.
 “You can take the most pure individual and make him have to play the game the way it’s been played—instead of him being able to be free in his decision making.
 And that’s just what it is.
 It’s really bigger than the great congressman himself.”